Foundation for Opioid Response Efforts

 Decision Timeline

 Timelines vary by RFP.
 For the 2025 Community-Driven Responses RFP, applicants were told to expect notification about concept note status within several weeks after the July 2, 2025 deadline.
-Based on this and similar programs, applicants can expect:
+Based on this and similar programmes, applicants can expect:

 • Concept Note to Invitation for Full Proposal: 4-6 weeks